WDI-SEA/front-end-hackathon/readme.md

 #Rotate Me

 The goal of this project was to learn a new JavaScript library and build something visually appealing in a weekend.
 I chose SVG.js.
 I didn't even know what an SVG file was when I started—let alone the library—but by the end of the weekend I had built something interactive and awesome.
+Check it out: https://ryanrotz.github.io/rotate-me/

 ##Play with the code